Porencephaly: Cocaine and other street drugs

 In utero exposure to cocaine and other street drugs can lead to porencephaly.

 Diagnostics

-The presence of porencephalic cysts or cavities can be detected using trans-illumination of the skull of infant patients.
-Porencephaly is usually diagnosed clinically using the patients and families history, clinical observations, or based on the presence of certain characteristic neurological and physiological features of porencephaly.
-Advanced medical imaging with computed tomography (CT), magnetic resonance imaging (MRI), or with ultrasonography can be used as a method to exclude other possible neurological disorders.
-The diagnosis can be made antenatally with ultrasound.
-Other assessments include memory, speech, or intellect testing to help further determine the exact diagnose of the disorder.
+The presence of porencephalic cysts or cavities can be detected using transillumination of the skull in infant patients.
+Porencephaly is usually diagnosed clinically using the patient's and family's history, clinical observations, or based on the presence of certain characteristic neurological and physiological features of the disorder.
+Advanced medical imaging such as computed tomography (CT), magnetic resonance imaging (MRI), or with ultrasonography can be used to exclude other possible neurological disorders.
+The diagnosis can also be made antenatally with ultrasound.
+Other assessments include memory, speech, or intellectual testing to help further determine the exact diagnosis of the disorder.

 Treatments

 Currently, there is no cure for porencephaly because of the limited resources and knowledge about the neurological disorder.
 However, several treatment options are available.
 Treatment may include physical therapy, rehabilitation, medication for seizures or epilepsy, shunt (medical), or neurosurgery (removal of the cyst).
 According to the location, extent of the lesion, size of cavities, and severity of the disorder, combinations of treatment methods are imposed.
 In porencephaly patients, patients achieved good seizure control with appropriate drug therapy including valproate, carbamazepine, and clobazam.
 Also, anti-epileptic drugs served as another positive method of treatment.